Welcome to the Psychology Department at SCC!

 About Our Program

-Completion of the two-year degree is appropriate for students whose vocational plans include helping people (i.e., teaching, social welfare, probation, criminology, nursing, law, personnel).
+Completion of the two-year degree is appropriate for students whose vocational plans include helping people (i.e., teaching, social welfare, probation, criminology, nursing, law, and personnel).

 The program also provides excellent preparation for transferring students who desire a future career in any of the more than twenty branches of psychology including child, clinical, counseling, industrial, experimental, social, cultural, and college teaching.

 Student Learning Outcomes for Students Completing the Associate of Arts for Transfer (AA-T) Degree in Psychology:

 - Demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology.

 - Respect and use critical thinking, skeptical inquiry, and when possible, the scientific approach to solve problems related to behavior and mental processes.

 - Develop insight into their own and other’s behavior and mental processes and apply effective strategies for self-management and self-improvement.